Jen Hsun Huang Sells 120,000 Shares of NVIDIA Co. (NASDAQ:NVDA) Stock

 NVIDIA Co.
-(NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 120,000 shares of NVIDIA stock in a transaction that occurred on Monday, July 1st.
-The stock was sold at an average price of $122.78, for a total value of $14,733,600.00.
-Following the transaction, the chief executive officer now directly owns 79,974,995 shares in the company, valued at approximately $9,819,329,886.10.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+(NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 120,000 shares of the firm’s stock in a transaction dated Monday, July 8th.
+The shares were sold at an average price of $128.60, for a total transaction of $15,432,000.00.
+Following the transaction, the chief executive officer now directly owns 79,494,995 shares in the company, valued at $10,223,056,357.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.

 Jen Hsun Huang also recently made the following trade(s):